-This Permit is based on the information submitted in the Part B Permit Application dated April 5, 2013 (Application) as revised.
+This Permit is based on the information submitted in the Part B Permit application dated February 2010 (Application).
 Any inaccuracies found in the Application may be grounds for the termination, revocation and reissuance, or modification of this Permit pursuant to 40 CFR § 270.43(a)(2).
-Where and when the Permittee becomes aware that it failed to submit any relevant facts in the Application, or submitted incorrect information in the Application or in any report to the NMED, it shall promptly submit such facts or information pursuant to 40 CFR § 270.30(l)(11).
+Where and when the Permittee becomes aware that it failed to submit any relevant facts in the Application, or submitted incorrect information in the Application or in any report to the NMED, it shall promptly submit such facts or information pursuant to 40 CFR § 270.30(1)(11).